 I started my own production company, Hobo Radio, the repeat fees for my voiceovers piled in and Hobo won almost every prize that our industry awarded.
 The late, gravel-voiced actor Bill Mitchell and I got together, called ourselves Yin and Yan, and had a hit with a comedy version of the Telly Savalas chart-topper ‘If’.
 Life was good and so it continued for many years, but sadly nothing lasts forever.

 After a painful divorce, a beautiful new lady appeared in my life and we set up home together.
-We’ve now been married for 11 years and together for 23.
+We’ve now been married for nearly 20 years and together for over 30.
 A record for both of us!

 Fifteen years ago there was another pivotal moment in my life.
 I was due to have my annual lunch with my brilliant financial advisor Sean Scahill.
 It had been a very hard week dealing with three difficult clients and I asked Sean a life-changing question.
 ‘When can I stop this bollocks?’
 He said ‘I keep telling you…’yesterday’…but you’re not listening!’